maddie480/EverestUpdateCheckerServer/README.md

 ## Handling special cases

-Some mods may need editing the database manually.
-From what I know so far, 2 mods need that:
+Some mods may need editing the database manually: that is, all cases where a mod offers multiple downloads.
+These cases need manual editing of the database.

-### DJ Map Helper
+### Multiple downloads with the same ID (f.e.
+DJMapHelper)

-Should be defined with two SHA256 hashes in `everestupdate.yaml`, because it has both a Windows and a Linux version
+Those mods be defined with two SHA256 hashes in `everestupdate.yaml`, so that the updater can tell if the version the user has is _one of_ the up-to-date ones.

 ```yaml
 DJMapHelper: